MiloCS/EleNa/README.md

 python index.py
 ```

-From here on you just need "npm start", "conda activate ox", and "python index.py"
+From here on you only need "npm start", "conda activate ox", and "python index.py"

 <!-- Usage -->
 <a name="usage"></a>